Leptospermum squarrosum: Description

 Leptospermum squarrosum is an erect shrub of variable habit, growing to a height of less than 1 m to 4 m or more and has thin, firm bark.
 Young stem are silky-hairy at first, soon glabrous.
 The leaves are variable but mostly broadly lance-shaped to elliptical, 5–15 mm long and 2–5 mm wide with a sharply-pointed tip and tapering to a short petiole.
 The flowers are white or pink, mostly 10–20 mm wide and arranged singly on short side shoots.
 The floral cup is sessile, 2.5–4 mm long and glabrous.
 The sepals are also glabrous, 2–3 mm long, the five petals 3–7 mm long and the stamens 3–4 mm long.
 Flowering mostly occurs from March to April and the fruit is a capsule mostly 8–12 mm wide that remain on the plant at maturity.

 Taxonomy

 Leptospermum squarrosum was first formally described in 1788 by Joseph Gaertner in his book De Fructibus et Seminibus Plantarum from specimens collected by Joseph Banks.

 Distribution and habitat

-Peach blossom tea-tree gows in shrubland on sandstone soils in coastal areas and nearby tablelands of New South Wales, but especially in the Sydney region.
+Peach blossom tea-tree grows in shrubland on sandstone soils in coastal areas and nearby tablelands of New South Wales, but especially in the Sydney region.